jasonstolaruk/CurryMUD/README.md

 * Weight and encumbrance.
 * Volume and container capacity. :school_satchel:
 * Vessels for containing liquids.
 Vessels may be filled and emptied. :wine_glass:
-* Players can interact with permanent room fixtures that are not listed in a room's inventory.
+* Players can interact with permanent room fixtures that are not listed in a room's inventory. :fountain:
 * Objects can be configured to automatically disappear when left on the ground for some time. :boom:
 * Smell and taste.
 Listen. :nose::tongue::ear:
 * Drinking.
 Digestion. :beer: